Vision Sensor vs. Vision System

 Choosing the Right Automated Vision Inspection System

-Ultimately, when it comes to choosing vision sensors and automated vision inspection systems for a particular application, each business has to determine which of the two is the best fit for its particular applications.
+Ultimately, when it comes to choosing vision sensors and automated vision inspection systems for a particular application, each business has to determine which of the two is the best fit for its particular application.

 Furthermore, their data processing goes beyond simple presence checks—in fact, automated vision inspection systems often combine advanced software solutions with various sensors to provide businesses with a rather broad spectrum of automation applications.